Textile industry in India

-The textile industry in India traditionally, after agriculture, is the only industry that has generated huge employment for both skilled and unskilled labour.
+The textile industry in India, traditionally after agriculture, is the only industry in the country that has generated large-scale employment for both skilled and unskilled labour.

 The textile industry continues to be the second-largest employment generating sector in India.
 It offers direct employment to over 35 million people in the country.
-India is the world's second largest exporter of textiles and clothing, and in the fiscal year 2022, the exports stood at US$ 44.4 billion.
+India is the world's second largest exporter of textiles and clothing, and in the fiscal year 2022, the exports stood at US$44.4 billion.
 According to the Ministry of Textiles, the share of textiles in total exports during April–July 2010 was 11.04%.
 During 2009–2010, the Indian textile industry was pegged at US$55 billion, 64% of which services domestic demand.
 In 2010, there were 2,500 textile weaving factories and 4,135 textile finishing factories in all of India.
 According to AT Kearney’s ‘Retail Apparel Index’, India was ranked as the fourth most promising market for apparel retailers in 2009.

 India is the second largest producer of fibre.
 The country is the world's largest producer of cotton and jute.
 India is also the world's second largest producer of silk.
 Other fibres produced in India include wool, and man-made fibres.
 100% FDI is allowed via automatic route in textile sector.
 Rieter, Trutzschler, Saurer, Soktas, Zambiati, Bilsar, Monti, CMT, E-land, Nisshinbo, Marks & Spencer, Zara, Promod, Benetton, and Levi’s are some of the foreign textile companies invested or working in India.
 Between January and July 2021, India exported textile products worth Rs 1.77 lakh crore, which is 52.6% more than the same period last year.

 History

-The archaeological surveys and studies have indicated that the people of Harrapan civilization were familiar with weaving and the spinning of cotton for as long as four thousand years ago.
+Archaeological surveys and studies have indicated that the people of Harrapan civilization were familiar with weaving and spinning cotton as early as four thousand years ago.
 Reference to weaving and spinning materials is found in the Vedic Literature.
 There was textile trade in India during the early centuries.
-Cotton fragments from Gujarat have been found in tombs was in Egypt, indicating the existence of export of Indian textiles to Egypt during the medieval era.
+Cotton fragments from Gujarat have been found in tombs of Egypt, indicating the existence of export of Indian textiles to Egypt during the medieval era.

-Large quantities of north Indian silks were traded through the Silk Road in China to the western countries.
+Large quantities of north Indian silks were traded through the Silk Road in China to the western countries(130 B.C.E. - 1453 C.E.).
 The Indian silks were often bartered for spices.
-During the late 17th and 18th century there were large exports of Indian cotton to the western countries to meet the need of the European industries during industrial revolution, apart from the domestic requirement at the Indian Ordnance Factories.
+During the late 17th and 18th century there were large exports of Indian cotton to the western countries to meet the need of the European industries during Industrial Revolution, apart from the domestic requirement at the Indian Ordnance Factories.